Getting a For-Credit Internship: Step-by-Step Process

 - Create a student profile with the Internship Center's InternLink system.
 Through InternLink, you can view posted internships, upload your resume so employers can view it, visit the electronic resource library and download the internship application.
 Click here to view instructions for InternLink.

 - Complete your resume and cover letter.
-Visit Career Services for resources to help you and to schedule a resume and cover letter review and mock interview.
+Visit the Career and Professional Development Center for resources to help you and to schedule a resume and cover letter review and mock interview.
 Once you are satisfied, upload your resume into your InternLink student profile.

 - Gather information and locate an internship site.
 Talk to faculty, students, family and friends about internship possibilities.
 Contact the Internship Center.
 Research sites to determine the availability of internships and contact persons.
 Once you have identified a possible site, discuss this with your faculty advisor.
 NOTE: Some departments identify sites and place students rather than students finding internships on their own.
 Check with your advisor.